 After a sunrise awakening we drive to Bocawina Rainforest Resort (45 min) for breakfast, then prepare for the waterfall rappell.
 The hike is about 600’ up a steep jungle trail, where a view to the sea and refreshing pool reward our effort.
 The guides train everyone on rappelling, and one by one each person descends through the waterfalls.
 Guests can hike back down to opt out of this event if they choose, the pool is definitely worth the hike.
 This is a thrilling morning!

 After lunch we go ziplining!
 Bocawina guides set everyone up with harnesses and give thorough instruction on the zipline technique.
 Any guests feeling uncertain of their ability can ride tandem with a guide.
 This is the longest zipline in Central America, the longest run of the seven stages is 2300 feet!

-In the early afternoon we drive the sylvan Hummingbird Highway to our next destination, Windy Hill Resort near San Ignacio (2 hrs).
+In the early afternoon we drive the sylvan Hummingbird Highway to our next destination, Cassia Hill Resort near San Ignacio (2 hrs).
 The drive takes us past citrus orchards and villages and miles of jungle; you get a good feel for inland Belize on this lovely drive.

 WHITEWATER KAYAKING – XUNANTUNICH MAYAN RUIN